 Near the beginning of the episode "Dangers On A Train" Lisa is animated with a huge head and a tiny body.

-Happens a lot on Sponge Bob Square Pants, particularly in the first season, though the most noticeable example may be in a Season 2 episode, where at the end, Patrick loses his face for about a second.
+Happens a lot on Sponge Bob Square Pants, particularly in the first season, though the most noticeable example may be in the Season 2 episode Wormy, where at the end, Patrick loses his face for about a second.

-The Home Sweet Pineapple example is one of the most noticeable examples of Off Model.
-Squidward was drawn normal and proportionate for most of the episode, but the end when he wakes up and goes 'out to see Spongebob moving away, he becomes HUGE and his legs are giant.
+Home Sweet Pineapple is one of the most noticeable examples of Off Model.
+Squidward was drawn normal and proportionate for most of the episode, but the end when he wakes up and goes out to see Spongebob moving away, he becomes HUGE and his legs are giant.

 Although it doesn't necessarily result in poorer quality, the animation style for Goof Troop varies considerable from time to time.
 Most noticeably with Pete, whose appearance can change greatly from episode to episode.